system76/docs/content/open-firmware-from-usb.md

 we may need to clear the SMMSTORE ROM by flashing new firmware using a flash drive with a custom firmware update tool.
 Here are the steps to perform that action.
 After flashing, this will remove any custom EFI variables (such as those installed by boot managers).
 We have information on repairing the bootloader at the end of this article.

 Please download the zip file for your sytem and unzip the files within to a FAT32 formatted USB drive.

-Then shutdown the laptop and remove all NVMe M.2 drive(s) in the system using the step by step instructions for your system:
+If you are unable to access the firmware boot menu by pressing the Esc button while powering on the system.
+Then, shutdown the laptop and remove all NVMe M.2 drive(s) in the system using the step by step instructions for your system:

 |   System            |              Patched Firmware                             |                                        Tech Docs                                            |
 |:-------------------:|:---------------------------------------------------------:|:-------------------------------------------------------------------------------------------:|